 Unfortunately, a tenant's financial and physical conditions are not relevant to whether a writ of execution may issue and be carried out.
-You can certainly filed whatever you wish but, realistically, it won't be granted and the execution will likely be carried out before you could get your motion...Read more »
+You can certainly filed whatever you wish but, realistically, it won't be granted and the execution will likely be carried out before you could get...Read more »

 He works under our local ENT whom my patients visit for other issues and then it turns into a hearing test and recommendation they buy hearing aids from him.
 He asks how much they paid and whom he bought from?
 Then he slanders and bad mouths the price they paid and me personally, since I have done...
 Read more »

 I'm sorry to hear about your situation.
 In order to form an opionion as to whether you've been defamed and whether it would be worth suing for defamation, I would need to know what was said, when, and other information relevant for a defamtion claim.
 Defamation cases are difficult under...Read more »